Tokyo to Kyoto by Train

-We will, based on our own experience, provide you with a 3-day train itinerary from Tokyo to Kyoto and Nara, covering some of the most important cultural and political locations in the two former capitals.
-For the trip an option is to buy a Japan Rail Pass with a validity of 7 days to use for the bullet train between Tokyo and Kyoto.
-Actually, this may well turn out to be the cheapest roundtrip Tokyo – Kyoto – Nara.
-Moreover, if you decide on a 3-day trip to Kyoto, you will then be able to reserve another 4 days on your rail pass to visit other enticing places in Japan during the 7-day period.
+When in Japan it is easy to make a 3-day itinerary by train from Tokyo to Kyoto and Nara, covering some of the most important cultural and political locations in the two former capitals.
+For the round trip Tokyo – Kyoto – Nara it may well turn out to be the cheapest option to buy a Japan Rail Pass with a validity of 7 days to use for the bullet train between Tokyo and Kyoto.
+In addition to the 3-day trip to Kyoto, you will then be able to reserve another 4 days on your rail pass to visit other places in Japan during the 7-day period.

-The obvious way to get round to all the temples and shrines in Kyoto is on foot.
+The easiest way to get round to all the temples and shrines in Kyoto is on foot.
 So even if you now and then can take a bus, a local train or maybe a taxi, you will most likely be covering great distances walking!
-Actually, you will most likely be walking a lot!
-Therefore, take appropriate shoes with you for the sightseeing and strolling around!
+Therefore, take appropriate shoes with you for the sightseeing in Kyoto!

 Also, if possible at all, try to limit your luggage for the Kyoto trip to a small backpack.
 Your hotel in Tokyo may well be willing to store your suitcase or large backpack until you get back to Tokyo again.
 In that way you can carry your small rucksack around on Day 1 in Kyoto and similarly on Day 3 in Nara before returning to Tokyo by train.
 Alternatively, you may be able to leave your luggage in a locker at Kyoto Station – or leave it at your hotel/hostel near the station.
 That will add valuable time to your sightseeing in Kyoto and Nara!